 Eurodad reaction to European Court of Justice ruling on Starbucks and Fiat state aid case

-Cracks in the broken tax system exposed as the European court rules that a tax deal between Luxembourg and Fiat was illegal state aid, while another between the Netherlands and Starbucks was not.
+Cracks in the broken tax system were exposed on Tuesday after the European court rule that a tax deal between Luxembourg and Fiat was illegal state aid, while another between the Netherlands and Starbucks was not.